rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 ### Early Church

 There were ranks of created spirits, heavenly hosts, and the fall of these spirits happened more than once.
-E.g., a group of angels known as the watchers are the "sons of God" referenced in Genesis.
+For example, a group of angels known as the watchers are the "sons of God" referenced in Genesis.
 These are the "sons of God" that had children with the "daughters of men".
-These hybrid children are known as nephilim, and are a precursor to the flood.
+These hybrid children are known as *nephilim*, and are a precursor to the flood.

 Demons are not only fallen angels, but also the spirits of the dead nephilim.